Acid rock: Definitions

 The term has often been deployed interchangeably with "psychedelic rock" or "psychedelia", particularly during the genre's nascence.
 However, the distinction between the heavier "acid rock" and the more general or inclusive genre of "psychedelic rock" has been well established.
 According to Per Elias Drabløs, "acid rock is generally considered a subgenre of psychedelic rock", while Steve and Alan Freeman state the two terms are more or less synonymous, and that "what is usually referred to as acid rock is generally the more extreme end of [the psychedelic rock genre]".
 This would mean psychedelic rock that is heavier, louder, or harder.
-Additionally, music critics later retroactively labelled the bridge between acid rock and later hard rock and heavy metal acts as "heavy psych".
+Additionally, music critics later retroactively labelled the bridge between acid rock, hard rock and early heavy metal acts as "heavy psych".

 When defined specifically as a hard rock variant of psychedelia, acid rock is distinguished as having evolved from the 1960s garage punk movement, with many of its bands eventually transforming into heavy metal acts.
 (Note: Exemplary acts of "garagey" psychedelia include Blues Magoos, the Electric Prunes, and the Music Machine, all of which may fall under the label of acid rock.)
 Percussionist John Beck defines "acid rock" as synonymous with hard rock and heavy metal.
 (Note: Hard rock and heavy metal have been described by writer Steve Valdez as evolving from psychedelic rock.)
 The term eventually encompassed heavy, blues-based hard rock bands.
 Musicologist Steve Waksman wrote that "the distinction between acid rock, hard rock, and heavy metal can at some point never be more than tenuous".